 Where to buy a sim card at Copenhagen Airport

-When you have read my article about buying a sim card for Denmark in 2024 you already know that none of the 4 mobile internet operators in Denmark are selling prepaid sim cards for tourists.
+While writing my guide for buying a prepaid sim card in Denmark in 2024 I found out that none of the 4 mobile internet operators in Denmark sell prepaid sim cards for tourists.
 Yep that is right!
-Not a single mobile internet provider has prepaid packages for sale, only postpaid.

 There are 3 places to buy a sim card for Denmark at Copenhagen Airport: WH Smith shop and the 7-Eleven in the arrivals hall and there is a sim card vending machine in the baggage claim hall.